Home/FAQ

 What about Bloomberg Terminal or AlphaSense?

 Bloomberg Terminal ($24,000+/year) and AlphaSense ($10,000+/seat/year) are enterprise platforms with much broader functionality—market data, research reports, expert transcripts, and more.
 If you just need SEC filings, that's overkill.
-Earnings Feed gives you the filings piece for free.
+Earnings Feed gives you real-time filings with a generous free tier and Pro from $10/mo.

 Why not just use Google to search for filings?